Categories

 Eligibility

-Scholarship applicants must be permanent residents of San Diego County, Imperial County or Southern Riverside County.
-Applicants may be enrolled in a school outside of these areas.
+Scholarship applicants must reside in or be permanent residents of San Diego County, Imperial County, or Southern Riverside County.
+Students from these areas may attend school elsewhere, and out-of-state students currently enrolled in a San Diego school are also eligible.
 Scholarship applicants must also meet one of the following criteria:

 OR